ahmedamin0321/addToBasket/README.md

 # addToBasket
-A simple plugin that can be use to move items from one basket to another
+A simple jquery plugin that can be use to move items from one list to another